cameronterry/dark-matter/readme.txt

     * Some edge cases, Dark Matter may not engage and WordPress will redirect to the root website on the Network.
   * 1.x.x version of **sunrise.php** will error on update as the require path has changed in the new folder structure of 2.0.0.

+== Upgrade Notice ==

+= 2.0.0 =

+There is backward compatibility issues upgrading.
+Please ensure you read the release notes for 2.0.0 before upgrading!